ombaviskar18/Somania_Minihub/Somania-agent/README.md

-# Building Your AI-Powered Somania Agent
+# Building Your AI-Powered Somnia Agent

-The Somania blockchain allows developers—and even non-developers—to interact with Move modules (smart contracts) through various SDKs, APIs, and ABIs.
+The Somnia blockchain allows developers—and even non-developers—to interact with Move modules (smart contracts) through various SDKs, APIs, and ABIs.
 Now, with the help of this AI Agent, you can do all that **through a conversation**—no deep coding expertise required.
-If the idea of opening a terminal makes you nervous, check out [Brian Wong’s Somania Agent Template](https://x.com/briannwongg/status/1867716033659965672) on Replit (no Github required!), which inspired this very tutorial.
+If the idea of opening a terminal makes you nervous, check out [Brian Wong’s Somnia Agent Template](https://x.com/briannwongg/status/1867716033659965672) on Replit (no Github required!), which inspired this very tutorial.

-## Why Build an AI Agent on Somania ?
+## Why Build an AI Agent on Somnia ?

 AI Agents have exploded in popularity thanks to large language models (LLMs) like ChatGPT.
 Instead of performing narrow tasks (like old-school trading bots), our AI Agent uses an LLM in a conversation loop ([called a REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)) and some pre-defined functions so that it can follow plain-English instructions—“Deploy a token,” “Check my wallet balance,” or “Store data on-chain.”